RobertoPrevato/K8sStudies/docs/kind/multi-nodes.md

 least two containers to separate the Kubernetes _control plane_ from a _worker node_,
 to mimic more closely a real Kubernetes environment.

 Anyway, Kind supports multi-node clusters.
-Unsurprisingly, we can edit the _kind_ configuration file to include more nodes.
+We can edit the _kind_ configuration file to include more nodes.

 ## Creating a cluster with multiple nodes